nuagenetworks/vspkdoc/_sources/v6/nuscheduledtestsuiterun.rst.txt

 - ``destination``: Either an IPv4 address or FQDN to be used in conjunction with the ICMP echo test.
 If provided, this destination will override the destination at individual Test level.

 - ``vlan_id``: VLAN ID of the interface in the namespace on NSG.

+- ``embedded_metadata``: Metadata objects associated with this entity.
+This will contain a list of Metadata objects if the API request is made using the special flag to enable the embedded Metadata feature.
+Only a maximum of Metadata objects is returned based on the value set in the system configuration.

+- ``entity_scope``: Specify if scope of entity is Data center or Enterprise level

 - ``domain_name``: Domain name within which the source vPort being tested resides.